9oelM/9oelM.github.io/_posts/2018-04-09-This-&-Object-prototypes-(1):-this-or-That?.md

 ---
 comments: true
 layout: post
-title: "this & Object prototypes (1): this or That?"
+title: "This & Object prototypes (1): this or That?"
 date: 2018-04-09 09:00:00 -0100
 categories: development
 ---